nclespaul/liri-node-app/README.md

       * Plot Summary
       * Cast
       * Rotten Tomatoes URL
-    * If no movie title is chosen, the script queries "Mr Nobody"
+    * If no movie title is chosen, the script queries "Mr Nobody" by default.

   * `do-what-it-says"
     * Command: "node liri.js do-what-it-says"